glowkeeper/IntroToBuilding3DGamesInUnity/docs/addingInputControls.md

 }
 ```

 Again, it is a good idea to keep your project well organised, so in the _Project_ view, create a folder called "Scripts".
-Drag your "myBall" script into that folder, then, since you've made substantial changes, save the project.
+Drag your "Ball" script into that folder, then, since you've made substantial changes, save the project.

 ## Adding Additional Input Actions